StarryBadger/nfs/logs/README.md

-# logs are saved for each session in the format yyyy-mm-dd-HH:MM:SS
+# logs are saved for each session in the format mm-dd-HH:MM